donghao51/MultiOOD/README.md

 ```

-Evaluation for UCF (change `--postprocessor` to different score functions, change `--ood_dataset` to UCF, EPIC, HAC, or HMDB):
+Evaluation for UCF (change `--postprocessor` to different score functions, for VIM you should also pass `----resume_file checkpoint.pt`, where checkpoint.pt is the trained checkpoint, change `--ood_dataset` to UCF, EPIC, HAC, or HMDB):
 ```
 python eval_video_flow_far_ood.py --postprocessor msp --appen 'a2d_npmix_best_' --dataset 'Kinetics' --ood_dataset 'UCF' --path 'HMDB-rgb-flow/'
 ```